This article is part of Brown University Interview’s Diversity in the Air Force series

 The great part about military service is the longer that you’re in, the stronger bonds get.
 You are often only spending a couple of years in various experiences: pilot training, an operational unit, or time in combat.
 Regardless of experience, that bond tends to stay there.
 By virtue of being in the military, everyone usually kind of goes their separate ways.
 But those bonds, especially with those that stay in the military, are very, very strong.

 Furthermore, the longer that you stay, the more people that you meet, and the more likely it is that you all wind up in the same place.
 In my mobility community, Scott Air Force Base is kind of our nexus.
 The first time I went to Scott, I was assigned to headquarters.
 It was like having a reunion.
-The fun part is that you spend long enough where you know somebody: who they are, their name, and can think of the most intimate details of their family.
-But, you are like, ”I don’t remember when we worked together.”
+The fun part is that you spend long enough where you know somebody: who they are, their name, and the most intimate details of their family.
+But, you think, ”I don’t remember when we worked together.”

 When operating within the Air Force, what is the balance between the human touch points when achieving objectives?